haskell-serbia/tutorials/dependent_types.md

 In order to demonstrate what we mean by this we will use Haskell extension called Type Families.

-Type Families provide a way to define multiple type constructors with different types in place of a type parameter.
+Type Families provide pattern matching on a type parameter.
 Here is an example from Haskell [wiki](https://wiki.haskell.org/Haskell)

 ```